projects

 Key Lake South

-The KLS Uranium Project is underlain by the prospective uranium hosting rocks of the Wollaston-Mudjatik contacting zone (WMCZ) in the southeastern Athabasca Basin.
+KLS is underlain by the prospective uranium hosting rocks of the Wollaston-Mudjatik contacting zone (WMCZ) in the southeastern Athabasca Basin.
 The world’s largest high-grade uranium deposits are associated with the unconformity between the Athabasca Basin and the Wollaston-Mudjatik basement.
 Most of the uranium occurrences and deposits associated with the Athabasca Basin are located near the boundary between the Mudjatik and Wollaston domains as either unconformity-related or basement-hosted type.
-The KLS Uranium Project is located in the southern strike extent of these deposits and in the same regional magnetic low structure that hosts them.
-Alteration at the KLS Uranium Project shows characteristics of both unconformity-type and basement-hosted deposits.
+KLS is located in the southern strike extent of these deposits and in the same regional magnetic low structure that hosts them.
+Alteration at the KLS shows characteristics of both unconformity-type and basement-hosted deposits.

 Highlights